Karen

 My roots are in rural south Alabama where my family lived for generations.
 My love of nature began while visiting my grandfather’s farm, wandering around outdoors, and spending time on the Gulf Coast.
 I left home young and moved often, making the regular tumbleweed jokes while following my ex-husband’s military and civilian careers across the country.
 I explored each new place with the curiosity of a geographer.

-My educationwas scattered across the country as well and included business, government, international affairs, geography, GIS (Geographic Information Systems), tropical biology in Costa Rica, environmental sciences and economics.
+My education was scattered across the country as well and included business, government, international affairs, geography, GIS (Geographic Information Systems), tropical biology in Costa Rica, environmental sciences and economics.
 I finally graduated at KSU in Kennesaw, Georgia with transcripts from 11 Universities in 5 states and nearly twice the hours a B.S. requires.

 The website is seriously under construction.
-I fixed what I thought would be a small problem with the mobile view and ended up changing the entire appearance and structure of the page.
+I recently fixed what I thought would be a small problem with the mobile view and ended up changing the entire appearance and structure of the site.
 Please forgive the transitional mess.
 I anticipate, because that’s how life works, that the page, and my life, with be a permanent study in transition.

 Here and here are two of her favorite ideas.